hpca-uji/Proteo/README.md

-# Proteo - Parallel spawning branch
+# Proteo - Dev branch

 ## Overview
-This branch contains the codebase used for a new feature to perform parallel spawning in diverse kind of systems.
+This branch contains the codebase used the Dev branch of Proteo.

 ## Branch Structure
 This branch is divided into the following 4 directories: